toshi-brat/lambda_mongo/README.md

 # terraform
-This Code will Help you Setup a Mongo 6.0.6 in a EC2 As well as a Auto-scalling-Group
+This Code will Help you Setup a Mongo 6.0.6 in a EC2 As well as an Auto-scalling-Group

 Pre-Requisit
 -> An AWS Account Acces Key and Id with Admin Priveleges to Create The Resource